Machinery and Equipment (M&E) Sales Tax Exemption

 Review the M&E Exemption when paying the invoice.

 Deduct the tax from payment to vendor where appropriate.

 Assist Equipment Inventory in applying the M&E Exemption.

 This gives examples of both acceptable and unacceptable statements.

 This describes programs that will often qualify for the M&E Exemption as well as those that do not qualify for the M&E Exemption.

 This gives examples of equipment that has and has not qualified for the M&E Exemption.

 This lists and describes the various M&E Object Codes.

 This provides guidance specific to recharge centers who purchase equipment under the M&E Exemption.

-This section details unique M&E situations that the Equipment Inventory Office and the Tax Office have worked through as well as the determined outcomes.
+This section details frequently asked questions and unique situations that the Equipment Inventory Office and the Tax Office have worked through related to the M&E Exemption.

 eProcurement - Required Manufacturer's Sales and Use Tax Exemption Certificate